Pendergrass exhibit

 Research

 There are numerous projects for trainees including residents and graduate students.
 Prior bench research experience is not required.
-Our lab research is divided into three areas:
+Our lab research is divided into three teams representing unique areas of expertise:

 DNA repair and mechanisms of cancer drug efficacy